razorpay/i18nify/README.md

 # i18nify

-A one-stop solution built in javascript to provide internationalization support.
-This library contains various modules like phoneNumber, currency, date etc each dealing with certain functionalities that consumer can use to provide localisation support in the application.
-Each of these modules are discussed in great detail in the sections below
+_A one-stop solution built in javascript to provide internationalization support._

+Hey, dive into this JavaScript toolkit—it’s like having a magic kit for your app! 🪄✨ Picture this: modules for phoneNumber, currency, date—they’re like enchanted tools that make your app talk fluently in any language, anywhere!
+It’s your ticket to making your app a global citizen, no matter where it goes!

+And hey, hang tight—I’ll break down each of these enchanting modules in the sections coming up! 🌍📱💸🗓️

 ## Install